alpaker/fill-column-indicator/README.markdown

 Troubleshooting
 ===============

+* Fci-mode is intended to be used with monospaced fonts.
+If you're using a monospaced font and the fill-column rule is missing or misaligned on a few lines but otherwise appears normal, then most likely (a) there are non-ascii characters on those lines that are being displayed using a non-monospaced font, or (b) your font-lock settings use bold or italics and those font variants aren't monospaced.

 * Fci-mode in not currently compatible with Emacs's `show-trailing-whitespace` feature (given the way the latter is implemented, such compatilibility is going to be hard to achieve).
 A